facontidavide/CPP_Optimizations_Diary/docs/pcl_filter.md

 But the lessons to learn are:

-- The "naive" filter might be an option in same cases and it is blazing fast.
+- The "naive" filter might be an option in many cases and it is blazing fast.
 - The "safe" `pcl::ConditionalRemoval` can still be used if you just ditch the builtin `pcl::Conditions` and use instead the much more concise and readable `GenericCondition`.